Nagold/files_staticmimecontrol/README.md

 This Files Staticmimecontrol app for Nextcloud enables administrators to whitelist specific mime types per folder with matching from a static rule file.
 This App is based on the work of [files_accesscontrol](https://github.com/nextcloud/files_accesscontrol).

+Groupfolders support is finnaly working (see example config)!
+To get the nessecary ID's  use `occ groupfolders:list`.

 [It is available via the Nextcloud App Store](https://apps.nextcloud.com/apps/files_staticmimecontrol)

 # Sample Config